nolarifi/Projet_HPC/README.md

             it's launched from home using this command line : sbatch Project_HPC/scripts/atac_picard.slurm

 ## III.
 Duplicates elimination
-       -atac_picard.slurm:this script permit to eliminate duplicates by using the picard tool.
+       -atac_picard.slurm:this script permit to eliminate duplicates by using the picard tool and visualization using IGV
            input: alignment file : $HOME/Project_HPC/results/bowtie2
            Output                : $HOME/Project_HPC/results/picards
           it’s launched from home using this command line : sbatch Project_HPC/scripts/atac_picard.slurm